 - Use scrub brushes and sponges made with renewable materials, such as wood, etc.

-Do you have any more tips to share?
-Have any links to share with more information on climate saving kitchen hacks and products?
+Do you have any more green living tips to share?
+Do you have any links to share with more information on climate saving kitchen hacks and products?
 Comment below!